 The Affordable Care Act greatly expanded the Medicaid program.
 Under the law, beginning in 2014, anyone 133 percent above the federal poverty line would qualify for Medicaid.
 This differs from the pre-ACA Medicaid program in that it is only conditioned on income level.
-The Medicaid change envisioned by the ACA is so substantial that if all states adopted this new eligibility threshold, 17 million previously uninsured would gain coverage.
+The Medicaid change envisioned by ACA is so substantial that if all states adopted this new eligibility threshold, 17 million previously uninsured would gain coverage.
 In contrast, the traditional Medicaid program required, not only qualifying as low-income, but also, being a child, parent of a child, senior, or being pregnant or disabled.
 The Affordable Care Act eliminated these additional requirements for Medicaid.
-However, the Supreme Court ruling limited the effects of the ACA’s Medicaid expansion.
+However, the Supreme Court ruling limited the effects of ACA’s Medicaid expansion.

 What is the significance of the Supreme Court ruling for Medicaid?